Tar (computing): Random access

 The tar format was designed without a centralized index or table of content for files and their properties for streaming to tape backup devices.
-Instead, the metadata for each file (such as name, size, time stamps) for each file is stored in a header before each file.
+Instead, the metadata for each file (such as name, size, time stamps) is stored in a header before each file.
 The archive must be read sequentially to list or extract files.
 For large tar archives, this causes a performance penalty, making tar archives unsuitable for situations that often require random access to individual files.

-In turn, this design makes TAR archives resilient against damage from missing portions, in both the form of digital files and physical tape.
-A truncated TAR file with missing parts on either ends still allows recovering the parts that are not missing, including the file paths and file names and metadata, by starting from the first TAR header that is not missing.
+In turn, this design makes tar archives resilient against damage from missing portions, in both the form of digital files and physical tape.
+A truncated tar file with missing parts on either ends still allows recovering the parts that are not missing, including the file paths and file names and metadata, by starting from the first tar header that is not missing.

 With a well-formed tar file stored on a seekable (i.e. allows efficient random reads) medium, the tar program can still relatively quickly (in linear time relative to file count) look for a file by skipping file reads according to the "size" field in the file headers.
 This is the basis for option -n in GNU tar.
 When a tar file is compressed whole, the compression format, being usually non-seekable, prevents this optimization from being done.
-To maintain seekability, tar files must be also concatenated properly, by removing the trailing zero block at the end of each file.
+To maintain seekability, tar files must be also concatenated properly, by removing the trailing zero block at the end of each archive.